Think Twice Before You Eat Lots of Dairy

 If you are intolerant or sensitive to lactose and caseinate, it’s a good idea to avoid milk and dairy at all costs (GP’s can now offer a lactose test for you).
 However, even if you’re not delicate to dairy, I recommend cracking down on your intake.

 Gluten- It is thought gluten can also create Damp in the system and is commonly found in bread, pasta, cakes, sweets, biscuits, sauces, condiments and lots of other processed foods.
-If you want to lessen your Damp symptoms, it’s worth taking a look your gluten consumption.
+If you want to lessen your Damp symptoms, it’s worth taking a look at your gluten consumption.
 To learn more about gluten, and how it can affect your health, I highly recommend listening to Grain Brain by Dr David Perlmut.

 It’s also a good idea to book in with a qualified nutritionist who can guide you safely about gluten sensitivity because it exists on a spectrum.
 You may not have coeliac disease, but many people are gluten sensitive with misinterpreted symptoms.